leowz/fitleiOSAppGitBook/chapter1.md

 ## Overview

-Controlled by HomeViewController object in the project and subclass of ViewController\(UIViewController with small changes\).
-Its content view controller and view is actually ModelViewController
+Home View Screen is controlled by HomeViewController object in the project and subclass of ViewController\(UIViewController with small changes\).
+Its content view controller and view is actually populated by ModelViewController which is the subclass of GLKViewController that are responsible for presenting OpenGL ES content.
+This indicate that the main task for Home View Screen is to present content of 3D model.

+From the current pipeline of presenting 3D model, there are two modes of interaction:

+* Basic interactions with the 3D model of avatar
+  * Touch interactions including scaling, rotation, moving up or down of avatar.
+* Clothes mode
+  * Clothes bar and side bar are shown.
+  * User can chose different garments and try on them on the avatar.
+  * In the side bar panel user can access the stretching mode which shows the fitness of any garment on the avatar.